 No policy seems to cause nearly as much frustration to managers, employees and HR as the dreaded meal break policy.
 HR departments draft detailed policies, managers complain about having to monitor whether employees take breaks correctly, and employees are frustrated about the number of requirements for when and how they take their break.
-So, what exactly are the requirements for giving employees meal breaks, and how do you get employees to comply with your policy?
+Are there federal laws and/or policies that require employers to give time off to eat and or take a break?
+Shat exactly are the requirements for giving employees meal breaks, and how do you get employees to comply with your policy?

 According to the Department of Labor, federal law does not require meal breaks.
 Bona fide meal periods, which the Department of Labor defines as being at least 30 minutes, may be unpaid if offered.
 It is important to note that an employee should be relieved of all duty if they are granted an unpaid meal break.